 What is an Upper Blepharoplasty?

 During an upper blepharoplasty, excess tissue is removed from the upper eyelids that is causing it to sag.
-This restores your eyelids to a more youthful look and, in severe cases, improves your vision where it has been obstructed by the upper eyelid.
-Many patients choose to undergo a lower blepharoplasty — a procedure to remove the sagging skin under the eyes — at the same time, to treat all eyelid issues simultaneously and refresh the entire area around the eye at once.
+This surgery restores your eyelids to a more youthful look and, in severe cases, improves your vision where the upper eyelid has obstructed it.
+Many patients choose a lower blepharoplasty – a procedure to remove the sagging skin under the eyes to treat all eyelid issues simultaneously and refresh the entire area around the eye at once.

 Does Insurance Cover Eyelid Surgery?

-Upper blepharoplasty is a popular aesthetic surgery, but generally, cosmetic surgery isn’t covered by insurance providers.
-However, if the sagging eyelid obscures a considerable portion of the vision field, this is considered a reconstructive surgery, and will usually be included in your insurance plan.
-This is often the case with upper blepharoplasty; it’s one of the only eyelid surgeries that is frequently considered medically necessary and is able to be covered by health insurance.
+Upper blepharoplasty is a popular aesthetic surgery, but insurance providers generally don’t cover cosmetic surgery.
+If the sagging eyelid obscures a considerable portion of the visual field, this is considered reconstructive surgery – and will usually be included in your insurance plan.
+This is often the case with upper blepharoplasty; it’s one of the only eyelid surgeries frequently considered medically necessary.

 A lower blepharoplasty, for comparison, is almost always considered a cosmetic procedure.
-And, double eyelid surgery is an upper blepharoplasty performed to create a crease in the eye where there was none before, and is also treated as an aesthetic solution rather than one that’s necessary to preserve full visual performance.
-Schedule an appointment today with our experienced aesthetic team to discuss more about your surgery and insurance options!
+Double eyelid surgery is an upper blepharoplasty performed to create a crease in the eye where there was none before, and is also treated as an aesthetic solution rather than mandatory to preserve full visual performance.
+Schedule an appointment today with our experienced aesthetic team to discuss your surgery and insurance options.